Mystic8020/machine_learning/README.md

-# Food Time Survey by Anindya
+# Food Time Survey by Anindya Chakrabotry

 This is a survey of different persons' food taking time.